hakobyansen/laravel-usub/README.md

 *redirect_to_on_cookie_expiration* - Url where user will be redirected when token cookie expired.

+*whitelisting* - Package will deny not whitelisted ip address or user id if set to true

 You can change the configuration in your .env file if you need to.

 ```